1

 廣莫風居北方。 廣莫者,言陽氣在下,陰莫陽廣大也,故曰廣莫。 東至於虛。 虛者,能實能虛,言陽氣冬則宛藏於虛,日冬至則一陰下藏,一陽上舒,故曰虛。 東至于須女。 言萬物變動其所,陰陽氣未相離,尚相[如]胥[如]也,故曰須女。 十一月也,律中黃鐘。 黃鐘者,陽氣踵黃泉而出也。 其於十二子為子。 子者,滋也; 滋者,言萬物滋於下也。 其於十母為壬癸。 壬之為言任也,言陽氣任養萬物於下也。 癸之為言揆也,言萬物可揆度,故曰癸。 東至牽牛。 牽牛者,言陽氣牽引萬物出之也。 牛者,冒也,言地雖凍,能冒而生也。 牛者,耕植種萬物也。 東至於建星。 建星者,建諸生也。 十二月也,律中大呂。 大呂者。 其於十二子為醜。

 The Guangmo Wind dwells in the north.
-Guangmo speaks of the yang qi being below; when yin is none, yang is vast and great.
-Therefore it is called Guangmo.
+Guangmo refers to the yang qi being below; when yin is none, yang is vast and great.
+Therefore, it is called Guangmo.
 It goes east until Xu.
 Xu is able to be solid and able to be empty.
-It speaks of the yang qi in winter then curling and hiding in Xu.
+It refers to the yang qi in winter then curling and hiding in Xu.
 On the day of the winter solstice, then one yin hides below, one yang relaxes above.
-Therefore it is called Xu.
+Therefore, it is called Xu.
 It goes east until Xu Nu.
-It speaks of the ten thousand things changing and moving their place; the yin and yang qi have not yet mutually separated; they still mutually assist each other.
-Therefore it is called Xu Nu.
-The eleventh month: the pitchpipe in the middle is Huangzhong.
-Huangzhong is the yang qi following the yellow springs and emerging.
+It refers to the ten thousand things changing and moving their place; the yin and yang qi have not yet mutually separated; they still mutually assist each other.
+Therefore, it is called Xu Nu.
+The eleventh month: the pitch-pipe in the middle is Huangzhong.
+Huangzhong is the yang qi following the Yellow Springs and emerging.
 Among the twelve branches, it is zi.
 Zi means to nourish.
-To nourish speaks of the ten thousand things nourishing below.
+Nourishing refers to the ten thousand things nourishing below.
 Among the ten mothers, it is Ren and Gui.
-Ren in speech means to bear.
-It speaks of the yang qi bearing and nourishing the ten thousand things below.
-Gui in speech means to measure.
-It speaks of the ten thousand things being able to be measured and assessed.
-Therefore it is called Gui.
-It goes east until Ox Leader.
-Ox Leader speaks of the yang qi pulling and leading the ten thousand things to emerge.
-Ox means to brave.
-It speaks of the earth though frozen, being able to brave and live.
+Ren means to bear; it refers to the yang qi bearing and nourishing the ten thousand things below.
+Gui means to measure; it refers to the ten thousand things being measurable and assessable.
+Therefore, it is called Gui.
+It goes east to Ox Leader.
+Ox Leader refers to the yang qi pulling and leading the ten thousand things into emergence.
+Ox means to break through.
+It refers to the earth, which though frozen can still break through and give life.
 Ox is that which plows, plants, and sows the ten thousand things.
-It goes east until Jian Star.
-Jian Star is that which establishes the various living things.
-The twelfth month: the pitchpipe in the middle is Dali.
-Dali.
+It goes east to Jian Star.
+Jian Star is that which establishes living things.
+The twelfth month: the pitch-pipe in the middle is Dalu.
+Dalu is the pitch-pipe in which yin qi is gathered and stored.
 Among the twelve branches, it is Chou.

 14